n0shake/Public-APIs/README.md

 ### Content

 - [qKast Channel Content](https://github.com/egfx/qKast) - Access live content collections sourced from any page around the web.
+- [PrexView](https://prexview.com/) - Transform your data from XML or JSON to high quality, beautiful and readable documents in PDF, HTML, PNG or JPG.

 ### Currency